 Lunch – Porto’s

 If you are ready for lunch, then head over to Porto’s on your way to Mission Fernando Rey.
-Porto’s was rated the best restaurant of 2016 by Yelp, and it is a fantastic spot for a good well-priced meal.
+Porto’s was rated the best restaurant of 2016 by Yelp, and it is a fantastic spot for an excellent well-priced meal.
 If you are not ready for food, then I have another recommendation after the next mission.

 Mission San Fernando Rey de España